 To help entrepreneurs in Latvia, Vidzeme region, find answers to a range of questions regards foreign market issues, an innovation support specialist – broker – starts its consultations.

 Ilona Platonova, the first broker in the Baltic Sea Region (BSR), will start work in February within the BSR project “GoSmart BSR”.
-The broker will be a support person for entrepreneurs in Vidzeme region and can provide assistance of business development, but mainly help with partner search in project co-operation regions and a suitable support mechanism searching for capacity building for the application of smart specialization.
+The broker will be a support person for entrepreneurs in Vidzeme region and can provide assistance of business development, but mainly help with partner search in project cooperation regions and a suitable support mechanism searching for capacity building for the application of smart specialisation.

 Ilona Platonova has previously worked in both the private and public sectors in various business fields.
 She has experience in audit company “KPMG”, from 2005 until 2006 was in leading position in the development of a multifunctional hall “Arena Riga” project before the World Hockey Championship in Riga, for five years has been working in sales and small business management.
 Ilona also has experience in the public sector – the Office of European Integration and the Office of the Ministry of Economics, acting as Parliamentary Secretary of the Minister of Economics.
 Ilona has a master’s degree in economics, as well as additional knowledge gained from training in Singapore about attracting investments.
 Beyond professional activities, Ilona is interested in business development issues and has started her PhD studies on business growth, so a wide and diverse experience allows her to look at the company’s development opportunities from different perspectives.